 At all levels and in all tracks our program engages with the key values of our university.
 Central to our role on campus is our composition program, which serves all incoming first-year students.
 Our dedicated composition faculty introduce students to college-level writing, research and critical thinking.
 Former Program Director Megan McIntyre is a nationally renowned expert on anti-racist pedagogies, and brought her leadership in that area to how our instructors and bureaucratic structures can think better about how to practice anti-racism in all that we do.
 See the excellent and well documented report she wrote with support from a Teagle Grant, “An Equity-Based Approach to Retaking ENGL 101 at SSU” (Appendix A).

 Our program gained from Dr. McIntyre’s leadership.
 Interim Director of Composition Dr. Anthony Rizzuto is continuing her efforts in this area, notably by playing a central campus role in organize a “common read” book, So You Want to Talk About Race by Ijeoma Oluo.
 In addition to panning a spring 2023 even where the author will speak about her book and meet with students, he has also organized and participated in campus presentations on “Thinking about Race,” (Dr Hester-Williams and Dr. Burrell-Stone).
-Critical thinking about race, gender and social justice remain at the heart of many of our instructor’s approach to teaching composition.
+Critical thinking about race, gender and social justice remain at the heart of many of our instructor’s approach to teaching composition. %

-English 160A/B, our First-Year Learning Community, taught currently by Professor Wandling and recently by Professor Bryant, focuses on issues of sustainability, social justice, racism, and gender expression/identity through the allegorical lens of works of science fiction and the fantastic.
+English 160A/B, our First-Year Learning Community, taught currently by Professor Wandling and recently by Professor Bryant, focuses on issues of sustainability, social justice, racism, and gender expression/identity through the allegorical lens of works of science fiction and o&the fantastic.
 See the “Signature Assignment” for this course (Appendix D).
 Another key part of this course is the inclusion of Peer Mentors, who relate one on one with students and who also present to diversity topics such as intersectionality in a peer to peer fashion, which can be highly effective.

 Diversity (class, gender, and race) and concerns about the environment center much of our department’s approach to teaching literature.
 The recent booked edited by Dr. Kim Hester-Williams, Racial Ecologies (2018), to which she also contributed, illuminates the interconnections between thinking about race and thinking about sustainability.
 Her scholarly work informs her literature courses for both the major and in General Education courses such as ENGL345, Women Writers.
 Dr. Bryant brings a focus on Ecocriticism to his courses on Medieval Literature, and Professor Wandling has done the same in looking at “Green Romanticism” in his senior seminar (ENGL495).
 Professor Wo’s courses engage students in inter-disciplinary consideration of the ways that globalization and literature/rhetoric and situations that may be equally considered by students trained to do so.
 In terms of curricular changes, the department is very pleased to have designed and implemented a non-GE course in “Survey in a Distinct Ethnic/Cultural Tradition” required course for all majors in Creative Writing and Literature.